Categories

 Series: From Pastor’s Desk

-Beloved: grace, mercy and peace be yours abundantly from God our Father and Jesus Christ our Lord.
-I am pleased to welcome you to the first week of the first month of this new year, year 2026.
-I pray that God will cause you to increase tremendously in usefulness in His hands in the year, in Jesus’ name.
+Beloved: grace, mercy and peace be yours from God our Father and Jesus Christ our Lord.
+I am pleased to welcome you to another week of the month of April 2026.
+I pray that God will keep you from being a victim of His judgment on any of the people in your life or around you.
 Amen.

 Copyright © 2026, Reality Desk, a ministry of Alaythia Bible Church –This material is the sole property of Reality Desk.
 It may be copied for personal non-commercial use only in its entirety free of charge.
 All copies must contain this copyright notice.
 Please direct any questions you may have to pastor@abcministryng.com or call: 08037592851 (WhatsApp Number: 08146472876)